Prerequisites: Senior standing in engineering or permission.

 Prerequisites: Senior standing.

-Description: Special topics in the emerging areas of electrical and computer engineering which may not be covered in other courses in the Electrical and Computer Engineering curriculum.
+Description: Special topics in the emerging areas of electrical, computer, and electronics engineering which may not be covered in other courses in the electrical and computer engineering curriculum.

 Prerequisites: Senior standing.